 1. Educate Your Staff

-Out of all insider attacks, one-third involved inadvertent actors, this means an insider unknowingly allowed or enabled an attack.
-This can occur by staff plugging in an infected USB into their work computer, opening a phishing email or downloading a suspicious file.
-The best way to prevent these types of attacks is to ensure your staff are trained on cyber security best practices.
-Security training should be completed yearly and cover topics such as phishing, social engineering, malware, passwords, use of portable devices, physical access, data destruction, encryption, data breaches and how employees are expected to respond if a security threat is detected.
-Well trained staff are your first line of defense.
+Out of all insider attacks, it's estimated that about one-third involved inadvertent actors.
+Simply put, this means that an insider unknowingly allowed or enabled an attack.
+This can occur if a staff member plugs an infected USB into their work computer, or if someone on your team opens a phishing email or downloads a suspicious file.
+The best way to prevent these types of attacks is to ensure your staff is trained on cyber security best practices.
+Security training should be completed annually and cover topics such as phishing, social engineering, malware, passwords, use of portable devices, physical access, data destruction, encryption, data breaches, and how employees are expected to respond if a security threat is detected.
+A well-trained staff is your first line of defense in mitigating human error.

-Depending on the type of data your organization has, such as patient files, it may be necessary to block users from transferring data to external sources (USBs, outside email addresses, etc.) or copying files.
-This will make it more difficult for disgruntled employees to steal information or accidently share confidential information with others.
+Depending on the type of data your organization has, it may be necessary to block users from transferring data to external sources (USBs, outside email addresses, etc.) or copying files to other locations.
+This will make it more difficult for disgruntled employees to steal information or accidentally share confidential information with others.

 Time-fencing works similarly, it prevents users from accessing certain materials during certain hours.
-This may be preventing users from accessing Facebook during working hours or limiting access to patient files or critical client data to office hours.
-By geo-fencing and time-fencing you can limit the number of opportunities for internal threats to access the network and data.
+This may be preventing users from accessing Facebook during working hours or limiting access to patient files or critical client data during office hours.
+By geofencing and time-fencing you can limit the number of opportunities for internal threats to access the network and data.

-A survey conducted by Soha Systems on third-party risk management found that 63% of all data breaches were attributed to a third-party vendor.
+A survey conducted by Secure Link and the Poneman Institute on third-party risk management found that 51% of all respondents experienced a data breach linked directly or indirectly to a third-party vendor.
 Many third-party vendors are granted access to organization’s internal networks, making the network even more susceptible to security breaches.
 To learn more about protecting your organization from vulnerabilities due to third-party or vendor access read our article.